A Hokkaido port village with seafood pickles and a theme park based on samurai life

 You can get to Matsumae by bus from Hakodate Station or Kikonai Station.
 Once there, you can explore the area by foot.

-A bus from Kikonai Station takes 95 minutes, and there are seven buses per day.
+A bus from Kikonai Station takes 95 minutes, and there are approximately 8-10 buses per day.
 You can get to Kikonai on the JR Hokkaido Shinkansen or the South Hokkaido Railway.
-There are also three direct buses per day between Hakodate Station and Matsumae.
+There are also a few direct buses per day between Hakodate Station and Matsumae.

 Go back in time at Matsumae Clan Mansion